What types of articles are most likely to get published in BizEd?

-We look for two kinds of articles:
+We look for three kinds of articles:

 What kinds of story pitches won’t get published?

 Our content is focused on highlighting trends, sharing perspectives, and offering valuable ideas related to the delivery and continuous improvement of business education.
 Our mission is "to provide information, ideas, and insights related to international management education," so all pitches and story submissions should be crafted with that in mind.
+When prospective authors are considering what type of articles to submit to BizEd, we ask them to consider their schools' strengths and specialties, as well as the specific ideas or issues about which they are most passionate.
+We also welcome articles in which authors offer truly honest approaches to a topic.
+The strongest articles will describe how authors or schools have addressed their greatest challenges—not just focus on their biggest successes.

 Should I tailor my pitch to BizEd's editorial calendar?